 Children need Magnesium

-Magnesium makes constipation disappear, it improves the skin, lifts up the mood, reduces irritability and fatigue, and improves social interaction.
+Magnesium makes constipation disappear, it improves the skin, lifts up the mood, reduces irritability, and fatigue, and improves social interaction.
 Although nutrition is also important, of course.

-Magnesium and sugar in blood
+Magnesium and sugar in the blood

 A magnesium deficiency is a risk factor for diabetic people.
 This information is included in many diagnostic medical manuals.
 But, unfortunately, many doctors are not really aware of it.